-- 4.85 Comments have been made on the Sustainability Appraisal (SA).
-These comments state that 'do nothing' and 'follow the national approach to improved energy efficiency requirements' should be tested in the SA as reasonable alternatives. - 4.86 The Sustainability Appraisal (paragraph 4.2-4.3) identifies that there are no meaningful other options for the specific DPD topic that would need to be tested through the SA and doing nothing is not a reasonable alternative for the Council as the local planning authority is required to provide sufficient development land to meet the needs of the local communities for housing and employment. - 4.87 Edgars recommend that in response to the comments the Council should instruct its SA consultants to include the scenarios identified in the comments above as reasonable alternatives in the SA or provide further justification for excluding them. - 4.88 Comments were received from Natural England and Historic England in response to the SA Scoping Consultation.
+- 4.86 Comments have been made on the Sustainability Appraisal (SA).
+These comments state that 'do nothing' and 'follow the national approach to improved energy efficiency requirements' should be tested in the SA as reasonable alternatives. - 4.87 The Sustainability Appraisal has been updated to include 'Do Nothing' and 'National Approach to Improving Energy Efficiency' scenarios.
+The Do-Nothing scenario will progress towards net zero carbon for 2050 with positive effects but some uncertainties of significance.
+The National Approach will not implement stricter standards on energy efficiency in buildings until 2025.
+The main reason for progressing the NZC DPD rather than the Do-Nothing or the National Approach to Improving Energy Efficiency is that the strategy set out in the DPD progresses the Council's climate change commitments.
+The other two scenarios do not progress the Council's commitments for becoming a net zero carbon organisation by 2025 and facilitating the total carbon emissions within Warwick District as close to zero as possible by 2030.
+There is some evidence to suggest that taking such a proactive approach now will reduce the costs of dealing with climate change later. - 4.88 Comments were received from Natural England and Historic England in response to the SA Scoping Consultation.
 The Environment Agency was also consulted but did not provide any comments.
-Note the comments made by Natural England and Historic England were not in response to the draft DPD or draft SA published for consultation. - 4.89 Natural England agrees with the described approach, SA Framework questions, significance key and SA report contents. - 4.90 Historic England is fully supportive of the District Council's commitment to becoming a zerocarbon organisation by 2025 and considered the screening opinion findings of the Net Zero Carbon DPD acceptable. - 4.91 Historic England made further comments in May 2021 with regard to the Draft DPD at that stage.
-These comments may be summarised as: - Historic England is disappointed as to the lack of reference to the historic environment in the DPD - The DPD should reference the retention and reuse of buildings as many policies seem to only relate to new development - The DPD should encourage and recognise the benefits of sympathetic restoration, retention and refurbishment and retrofitting of historic buildings

-- Policies should adopt a whole-building approach looking first at current performance, non-invasive measures and lastly physical interventions - Distinguish between modern and historic fabric - 4.92 Historic England identify a number of publications with guidance on energy efficiency and renewables in the historic environment.
+Note the comments made by Natural England and Historic England were not in response to the draft DPD or draft SA published for consultation.

+- 4.89 Natural England agrees with the described approach, SA Framework questions, significance key and SA report contents. - 4.90 Historic England is fully supportive of the District Council's commitment to becoming a zerocarbon organisation by 2025 and considered the screening opinion findings of the Net Zero Carbon DPD acceptable. - 4.91 Historic England made further comments in May 2021 with regard to the Draft DPD at that stage.
+These comments may be summarised as: - Historic England is disappointed as to the lack of reference to the historic environment in the DPD - The DPD should reference the retention and reuse of buildings as many policies seem to only relate to new development - The DPD should encourage and recognise the benefits of sympathetic restoration, retention and refurbishment and retrofitting of historic buildings - Policies should adopt a whole-building approach looking first at current performance, non-invasive measures and lastly physical interventions - Distinguish between modern and historic fabric - 4.92 Historic England identify a number of publications with guidance on energy efficiency and renewables in the historic environment. - 4.93 In response to the comments raised by Historic England and others regarding existing buildings, a new policy, NZC4, has been introduced.
-Recommended changes to the DPD

-- Update the SA to reconsider the Do Nothing and national approach scenarios as reasonable alternatives in the SA or provide further justification for excluding them. - A new policy NZC 4 for existing buildings has been included
+- The SA has been updated to include the 'Do Nothing' and 'National Approach to Improving Energy Efficiency' scenarios as reasonable alternatives in the SA and provides justification for progressing the DPD as it will progress the Council's climate change commitments. - A new policy NZC 4 for existing buildings has been included